copygirl/HardcoreBytes/README.md

 # Hardcore Bytes

 This [Minecraft] 1.12.2 modpack project aims to create an experience focused on hardcore progression and exploration, making *[OpenComputers]* its end goal and teaching it and the other mods on the way.

-You will struggle with wildy unfamiliar crafting recipes, explore abandoned facilities, eventually building an automated base powered by computers with programs you either coded yourself or scavenged from around the world.
+You will struggle with wildy unfamiliar crafting recipes and mechanics, explore abandoned facilities, eventually building an automated base powered by computers with programs you either coded yourself or scavenged from around the world.

 ## Other notable Mods